-Most people get their self-worth from their vocations and this no less true for those in Christian ministry.
+Most people get their self-worth from their vocations and this is no less true for those in Christian ministry.
 Most Christians in ministry—whether apologetics or other Christian ministry—want to become renowned, or at least more well-known, more respected than they are.
-We see other renowned ministers and we wish they could have the renown they have and we strive to get it because we base our self-worth on our ministry success.
+We see other renowned ministers and we wish we could have the renown they have and we strive to get it because we base our self-worth on our ministry success.
 Many of us Christians realize that we will never be Tim Keller, William Lane Craig, or [fill in the blank of your favorite minister or apologist] _____________, but we are trying to get as close to famous as we possibly can.

 Obviously this temptation is greater for full-time ministers but this temptation also occurs when people vie to be the most respected Sunday school teacher in their church, or the best worship leader, etc.

 Some of us in ministry may never have consciously realized that this is what we are doing.
 All we know is that we lust to be more renowned, more respected.
 The majority of Christians in public ministry struggle with this because it is so easy to base self-worth on ministry success.
 And this is disastrously destructive to disciples of Jesus.

 The reason this is destructive to discipleship is that basing our self-worth on ministry success fosters selfish ambition, jealousy, and every kind of lust.
 As we read in James 3:16: “For where jealousy and selfish ambition exist, there will be disorder and every vile practice.”
 We should not be surprised, then, that so many famous and not so famous ministers supernova in a sex scandal.
 Lust is lust.

 In the last couple of years I’ve had some candid conversations with famous apologists about self-worth and ministry and they’ve confessed that they struggle not to base their self-worth on their ministry success.